CSOgroup/TAD-benchmarking-scripts/README.md

 # TAD-benchmarking-scripts
-Repository containing the scripts regarding analyses in Zufferey &amp; Tavernari et al.
+Repository containing the scripts regarding some of the analyses in Zufferey &amp; Tavernari et al.

 Contact: giovanni.ciriello@unil.ch